qile2000/LAMDA-TALENT/readme.md

 - **Encodings:** See the `data_enc_process` function in `model/lib/data.py`.
 - **Normalizations:** See the `data_norm_process` function in `model/lib/data.py`.
 - **Metrics:** See the `metric` function in `model/methods/base.py`.
 Running any method and dataset will calculate all metrics.
-The metric used for early stopping is uniformly accuracy/rmse.
+The metric used for early stopping is accuracy/rmse.

 # How to Add New Methods